Node.js

 }

-The Response Body contains the upload_url, part_number, upload_id, and upload_expires_at.
+The Response Body contains the upload_url

 If the requester tries to request an upload URL for a file that is not in one of the requester's transfers, we will respond with 401 UNAUTHORIZED.

-If a request is made for a part, but no multipart_upload_id is provided; we will respond with a 400 BAD REQUEST as all consecutive parts must be uploaded with the same multipart_upload_id.
+is provided; we will respond with a 400 BAD REQUEST as all consecutive parts must be uploaded with the same multipart_upload_id

 Please note: errors returned from S3 will be sent as XML, not JSON.
 If your response parser is expecting a JSON response it may throw an error here.
 Please see AWS' S3 documentation for more details about specific responses.